Grantor Agency Users' Frequently Asked Questions

-The applicant will receive email notification that a tracking number has been assigned.
-An applicant may also obtain the tracking number for their grant application by logging in to the "For Applicants" link and checking the status of their grant application.
+The applicant will receive an email notification stating that a tracking number has been assigned.
+An applicant may also obtain the tracking number for their grant application by logging on and checking the status of their grant application.

 What if my agency does not assign tracking numbers?

 Assigning tracking numbers is not mandatory and is the choice of the individual agency.
 If your agency does not assign tracking numbers, the application process will not be affected.